IFCX Wings for Scripting

 The way Wings works is that you enter some Groovy script into paragraphs with the 'GroovyCode' style, then invoke the 'Wings:WingsEval.groovy' macro (which is bound here via 'Tool:Customize...' to the cmd-Enter key as well as the 'Wings:Evaluate' menu).
 The result of the last expression will then be displayed as a string in a paragraph with the 'GroovyResult' style.
 The cursor will then move to the next 'GroovyCode' paragraph, unless an exception occurs in which case it will not move.

-If the key binding doesn't work for you (they don't seem to be preserved very well across releases and/or platforms), then you can recreate it (unless you're using OOo 2.2 on which key binding to macros stored in documents is broken) via the 'Tools:Customize...' dialog.
+If the key binding doesn't work for you (they don't seem to be preserved very well across releases and/or platforms), then you can recreate it (unless you're using OOo 2.2 in which the UI for creating key bindings to macros stored in documents is broken) via the 'Tools:Customize...' dialog.
 Choose the "Keyboard" tab, then scroll the "Category" pane all the way to the bottom to find the 'OOo Macros' entry.
 Twiddle the triangles to locate the 'Wings:GroovyEval.groovy' macro in this 'Wings-0_x' document and set the key chord you like.

 A simple example: